mattvenn/zero-to-asic-www/content/analog_course_content.md

 ## Lab 6.1

-* Get your design ready to submit.
+* Get your design ready to submit to [Tiny Tapeout](https://tinytapeout.com/specs/analog/).
 * Create the [GDS](/terminology/gds2) and LEF files needed.
 * Document your design.
 * Submit to the next Tiny Tapeout shuttle!